 Buses are very comfortable but make sure that you get your ticket and reserve your seat a day or two in advance.
 Finding the place to buy the ticket is pretty inconvenient and uneasy, ask your receptionist for a recommendation or other travellers that you meet.

 Most attraction places have “tourist fee” like in Bagan, Inle Lake, and Mandalay.
 It ranges between $10-$20.
-Some travellers would sell their ticket to another traveller when they are about to leave teh city or country since most tickets are valid for a several days.
+Some travellers would sell their ticket to another traveller when they are about to leave the city or country since most tickets are valid for several days.